miladkh7/BitPin/README.md

 ### Docker hub
 Open a terminal or command prompt.
 Pull the Docker image from Docker Hub by running the following command:
-`docker push miladkh4/bitpin:tagname`
+`docker pull miladkh4/bitpin:tagname`
-for example for latest last version use this command `docker push miladkh4/bitpin:latest`
+for example for latest last version use this command
+`docker pull miladkh4/bitpin:latest`

 ### Manual
-* clone the repository from github by this command `git clone https://github.com/miladkh7/BitPin.git `
+* clone the repository from github by this command
+ `git clone https://github.com/miladkh7/BitPin.git `
 * change `sample.env` to `.env ` and set environments variables
 * run by docker with this command `docker-compose up`